Do you ever feel like you're scraping by? You crave financial freedom but instead...

-To achieve financial freedom, start with breaking it down into 90 day outcome goals.
+To achieve financial freedom, start with breaking it down into 90-day outcome goals.
 Financial outcome goals might look like:

 Achieving financial freedom?
-That’s an intimidating task.
-But saving a couple hundred dollars every few months?
+That's an intimidating task.
+But saving a couple of hundred dollars every few months?
 That seems doable.

 Alright.
-So you have your 90 day outcome goal.
+So you have your 90-day outcome goal.
 What next?

 If outcome goals tell you WHAT you will achieve, then process goals outline HOW you will achieve them.